 Radio Pop Anthem Lyrics Prompts: 10 Top-40 Templates

-A radio pop anthem has a job: hit the chorus within 45 seconds, give the listener something to shout, and end on a tag that survives one minute of car-radio attention.
-AI drafts default to “feel-good vibes” filler — no hook, no payoff, no post-chorus tag.
-The fix is structural.
-Ten copy-ready prompt templates below, each forcing a 45-second arrival, a shoutable chorus, and a real post-chorus.
+A radio pop anthem has a job: hit the chorus within 45 seconds, give the listener something to shout, and land a post-chorus tag that survives one minute of distracted car-radio attention.
+AI drafts default to “feel-good vibes” filler with no hook, no payoff, and no post-chorus.
+The fix is structural, not stylistic.
+Below are ten copy-ready prompt templates, each forcing a 45-second arrival, a shoutable chorus, and a real post-chorus, plus the exact Suno v5.5 Custom Mode setup to turn the words into a finished track.

 The structure top-40 radio anthems actually use